MasakiYama/mVMC/doc/en/source/expert.rst

 ===========================

 In this section, detailed input files (\*.def) are explained.
-Input files are categorized by the following six parts.
+Input files are categorized into the following six parts.
 The files that are listed in parentheses correspond to the file made by vmcdry.out.

 (1) List:

     No keyword (namelist.def): This file is a list of input file names with keywords.
-Each keywords is fixed, but file names are free to be determined.
+Each keyword is fixed, but file names are free to be determined.

 (2) Basic parameters:

-    **ModPara** (modpara.def): Set the parameters for basic parameters such as site number, electron number, Lanczos step *etc*.
+    **ModPara** (modpara.def): Set the parameters for basic parameters such as site number, electron number, Lanczos step, *etc*.
     **LocSpin (locspn.def)**: Set the location of local spin.

 (3) Hamiltonian: